arnaudoff/talks/12_11_2018_category_theory_fmi/README.md

 functional programming outside of the university might be familiar with the concept, but it's vital to understand that functors are a mathematical concept and not a design pattern of some sort.

 One specific use case of functors is to formalize pattern matching.
-Imagine a category, and you want to recognize a pattern inside a category.
-A pattern must be some kind of structure, which means that we're going to model the pattern with a category, because as we said, categories essentially define structure.
-So to map that model into the actual category, we'll be using functors.
+Imagine a category.
+You want to recognize a pattern inside that category.
+A pattern must be some kind of structure, which means that we're going to model the pattern with a category, because as said already, categories define structure.
+In order to map that model into the actual category, we'll be making use of functors.

 ### Definition

-So, to take that intuition one step ahead, mathematically speaking, a functor is a map from one category to another category.
+To take that intuition one step ahead, mathematically speaking, a functor is a map from one category to another category.

-It's important to realise that in mathematics, functions are somewhat primitive and trivial in the sense that they don't preserve structure (since they work on sets and sets have no structure).
-What we're really interested in mathematics and in the real world in general, is mappings that preserve structure.
-And functors are an example of such mappings.
+As a side note, it's crucial to realise that in mathematics, functions are somewhat primitive and trivial in the sense that they don't preserve structure (since they work on sets and sets have no structure).
+What we're really interested in mathematics and in the real world in general is mappings that preserve structure.
+And functors are exactly an example of such mappings.

-So a key take away is that functors are not just maps, but structure-preserving maps.
+The main takeaway is that functors are not just maps, but structure-preserving maps.

 ### Discrete categories